This article was updated February 2025

 2. Character Qualities

-- Respectful: Does this person treat you and others with respect?
+Respectful: Does this person treat you and others with respect?
+(That’s a good sign!)

-- Supportive: Are they supportive of your goals and dreams?
+Supportive: Are they supportive of your goals and dreams?
+(Another good sign!)

 3. Communication Style

-- Listening: Do they listen to you and value your opinions?
+Listening: Do they listen to you and value your opinions?
+Do they ask you questions about your interests?

-- Conflict Resolution: How do they handle disagreements?
+Conflict Resolution: Some disagreement is inevitable, but how do they handle disagreements?
 Are they willing to work through conflicts?
 How do you feel after a conflict?

 4. Shared Interests and Activities